Gustav Björk

 Gustav "Måsen" Björk (10 July 1900 – 12 May 1928) was a Swedish football player, best known for being a prolific goalscorer for Hammarby IF.
-In 1921, he won two caps for the Sweden national football team.
+In 1921, he won two caps for the Sweden men's national football team.

 Athletic career

 Football

 In 1916, at age 16, Björk was promoted to the senior squad of Hammarby IF.
 Björk soon became known as a prolific goalscorer and established himself as one of Hammarby's key players, together with goalkeeper Victor Olsson and defender Gösta Wihlborg.